Family’s Vegan Diet Challenge

-This almost sounds so cliche by now but after watching the documentary “What The Health”, my family went full blaze mode and changed their diet drastically.
-They started question and worried about my 90% protein (meat) and 10% healthy fat such as avocado or veggies such as baby arugula intakes.
-After my mother’s plea to try go vegan for one month, I gave in.
+This almost sounds so cliche by now, but after watching the documentary “What The Health,” my family went full-blaze mode and changed their diet drastically.
+They started to question and worry about my 90% protein (meat) and 10% healthy fat such as avocado or veggies such as baby arugula intakes.
+After my mother’s plea to try to go vegan for one month, I gave in.

-Pre vegan: I was 185 pounds, worked out often and eaten clean the 6 days of the week.
-My immune system was crappy since I was a child but I had chickenpox which resulted shingles at young age.
-It was once or twice a year incidents for me.
-Everything in my blood works came out great.
+Pre-vegan: I was 185 pounds, worked out often, and ate clean six days a week.
+My immune system had been crappy since I was a child, but I had chickenpox which resulted in shingles at a young age.
+It was a once or twice-a-year incident for me.
+Everything in my blood work came out great.
 I avoided workout supplements due to “natural flavors” and “added sugar” such as maltodextrin or other chemically known names.

 One month of vegan: I was 180 pounds and still worked out, but my muscles just felt flat most of the time.
 My face was no longer puffy, but my girlfriend noticed that my stomach was getting softer.
 I noticed that most vegan diets allowed them to have complex carbs/whole grain stuff, so I ate them moderately too.

 I’ve eaten high-protein veggies such as broccoli, edamame, and potatoes.
 I’ve also made sure to eat avocado and healthy fats by eating nuts.
 I avoided eating meat substitutes since the ingredients in the back had so many chemicals stuff in there.